adamsilver/fdpb/03-book-a-flight.md

 ```

 Now we need to talk about how users interact with the menu.
 Mouse (or touch) users can scroll the menu and click an option.
-First we listen to the menu's click event. the handler then grabs the suggestion (`e.currentTarget`) and hands that off to the `selectSuggestion` method, which we'll discuss next.
+First, we listen to the menu's click event. the handler then grabs the suggestion (`e.currentTarget`) and hands that off to the `selectSuggestion` method, which we'll discuss next.

 ```JS
 Autocomplete.prototype.addSuggestionEvents = function() {